diodechain/diode-docs/content/Installation/install-diode-drive-on-windows.md

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/fl06iuxxe4/1699907559138/image.png)

 **2\.
-Install and run Diode Drive**
+Install and run Diode Collab**

-If the installation hasn't been launched, locate the downloaded installer file in your Downloads directory and double click it to launch the instaler.
+If the installation hasn't been launched, locate the downloaded installer file in your Downloads directory and double click it to launch the installer.

 On some Windows configuration, you will be warned about Windows Defender protecting your PC: